gergesh/wildwest/README.md

 # wildwest
-A quickdraw game made in 16bit DOS assembly, set approximately at the time they should've stopped teaching assembly in schools.
+A quickdraw game made in 16bit DOS assembly, set approximately at the time they should've stopped teaching it in schools.

 ## Assembling and running
 The game should be assembled using Turbo Assembler in DOSBOX.